AFRICAN COMMUNITY FUND

 - The Chair may designate a successor to serve for the remaining term of the Chair's mandate in the event of vacancy due to resignation, death, incapacity, or removal.

-- Such designation shall be made in writing and communicated to the Executive Committee and Class A Members.
+- Such designation shall be made in writing and communicated to the Executive Committee and Governance Members.

-- If the Chair does not designate a successor prior to a vacancy, the Executive Committee shall appoint an interim Chair to serve until a new Chair is elected by Class A Members in accordance with Article 13.2(b).
+- If the Chair does not designate a successor prior to a vacancy, the Executive Committee shall appoint an interim Chair to serve until a new Chair is elected by Governance Members in accordance with Article 13.2(b).

 13.4.
 Executive Committee Establishment: The Chair is responsible for establishing the Executive Committee and shall set its mandate, structure, and governance framework.